Strengthening Relationships with Parents and Families

 The School’s student body tends to have a similar number of male and female students with some transgender or gender expansive students.
 The O-School is approved to work with students between kindergarten through the completion of high school, with the youngest age allowed being 5 up to age 21.

 The O-School treats students who are experiencing extremely severe and highly persistent mental health challenges and other life disrupting symptoms related to the autism spectrum or other social and emotional issues.
-Our diverse population is inclusive, regardless of race, ethnicity, religion, gender, or sexual orientation, and includes students from Illinois, around the U.S., and internationally.
+Our diverse population is inclusive, regardless of race, ethnicity, religion, gender, or sexual orientation.
 Learn More >

 What is the student to teacher ratio?